Transocean Air Lines: History

 In 1948 Transocean began to operate twice weekly service between Caracas and Rome after making a deal with the Venezuelan government.
 By this time, it operated 16 maintenance bases in Europe and the Pacific region.

-The Chinese Nationalist Air Force hired Transocean to ferry 157 Curtis C-46 transport aircraft from California to Shanghai in 1948.
+The Chinese Nationalist Air Force hired Transocean to ferry 157 Curtiss C-46 Commando transport aircraft from California to Shanghai in 1948.
 Transocean refitted each aircraft with additional fuel tanks to extend its range to 2,600 miles and flew the aircraft to China via Honolulu, Wake Island, Guam, and Okinawa.

 The Civil Aeronautics Board charged Transocean with illegally transporting passengers overseas in 1948; Transocean argued that the CAB had no jurisdiction over charter flights, beginning a legal fight which continued into the 1950s.
 Thereafter, in 1949 and 1950, Transocean received special permission to conduct transatlantic charter flights.

 In 1949, the airline was tapped by the Department of the Interior and United Nations to provide air service to the Trust Territory of the Pacific Islands from a base at Guam, using four SA-16 Albatross flying boats for this service.
 Pan American took over operation of the Trust Territory service upon TAL's bankruptcy.

 Transocean assisted in the startup of Air Djibouti in 1949 and was thereafter involved in the startup of Air Jordan.
-It was one of the operating carriers of the Berlin Airlift and provided around 10% of the US military's airlift requirements for the Korean War.
+It was one of the operating carriers of the Berlin Airlift (1948–1949) and provided around 10% of the U.S. military's airlift requirements for the Korean War (1950–1953).

 Transocean provided the initial equipment and crews for Japan Airlines in 1951 (fulfilling a contract originally signed by Northwest Airlines), and in 1952 signed an agreement to provide crews, dispatchers, and instructors to train JAL's local personnel.
 Transocean also supplied mechanics and instructors to start up JAL's maintenance operation.

 In 1952 Transocean entered into a wet lease agreement to operate cargo flights for Scandinavian Airlines.